vivzero/LG-14Z90N-hackintosh/README.md

 </details>

 ## Issues
-* HDMI output doesn't work.
+* USB-C connection is lost repeatedly after wake from sleep.
+* 3.5mm combo jack: audio input (microphone) doesn't work.
+(After editing Platforms80.xml and PinConfigs.kext, the port is recognized but still not working)
 * Thunderbolt: "No drivers are loaded."
-* USB-C connection is lost repeatedly after wake from sleep.
 * Brightness is lower than Windows.
+(Sleep can fix it)
+* HDMI output doesn't work at all.
-* Hibernation (S4) doesn't work.
+* Hibernation (S4) causes KP.

 <details>
 <summary><strong>hibernation panic</strong></summary>